Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 Dim message = New Microsoft.Azure.Devices.Client.Message(Encoding.ASCII.GetBytes(myMessage))
 Dim Async = deviceClient.SendEventAsync(message)
 ```
-where you would replace {My device connection string} with your device connection string.
+where you would replace {My device connection string} with your own valid device connection string.

 #### Building Visual C++ and JavaScript UWP apps
-For Visual C++ and JavaScript UWP, you may get "**Error	Failed** to add reference to 'Microsoft.Azure.Amqp.Uwp" error while installing [Azure IoT Device Client SDK NuGet Package] [lnk-NuGet-package]
+For Visual C++ and JavaScript UWP, you may get "**Error	Failed** to add reference to 'Microsoft.Azure.Amqp.Uwp' error while installing [Azure IoT Device Client SDK NuGet Package] [lnk-NuGet-package]

 Use the below [workaround](#workaround_uwp) for this error.
-Since the assemblies fail to install, you will have to **manually** copy them for Visual C++ or JavaScript UWP application.
+Since the assemblies fail to install, you will have to **manually** copy them for Visual C++ and JavaScript UWP application.

 <a name="workaround_uwp"/>
 ##### Workaround for building Visual C++ and JavaScript UWP apps

 Create a **temporary** blank UWP project in **C#** to get copies of the required dependent assemblies since installation of the assemblies failed.
-Right click on Project in Solution Explorer in VS 2015 and click Manage NuGet Packages and install [Microsoft.Azure.Devices.Client] [lnk-NuGet-package] NuGet package.
+Right click on the Project in Solution Explorer in VS 2015 and click Manage NuGet Packages and install [Microsoft.Azure.Devices.Client] [lnk-NuGet-package] NuGet package.

 **Build** the temporary C# UWP project
 Go the corresponding bin folder.
 For example, for Debug build for x64, you will go to bin\x64\Debug and copy and paste following **4** files that would get installed.